How to obtain a security freeze

 By Phone: 1-888-EXPERIAN (Press 2 then follow prompts for

 Allen, TX 75013

 Security Freezes for Children

-used as the basis of a credit decision, but it can be used for certain
+record cannot be used as the basis of a credit decision, but it can be used

 You must contact each credit reporting agency to create the protected